 However, CGF members, which also include Danone and Mondelez among others, have woefully failed in turning rhetoric into reality, according to the Greenpeace report published this month.

-Instead many have presided over the increased production of agricultural commodities – 80% of global deforestation is a direct result of such cultivation – to meet a rising global demand and consequently have left large swathes of forest in Africa, South-East Asia and Latin America decimated.
+Instead many have presided over the increased production of agricultural commodities – 80 per cent of global deforestation is a direct result of such cultivation – to meet a rising global demand and consequently have left large swathes of forest in Africa, South-East Asia and Latin America decimated.

 Greenpeace analysis estimates that five million hectares of global forests and tree cover were lost each year between 2010 and 2015 for global commodity production and that by the end of 2019, 50 million hectares – an area twice the size of the UK – will have been cleared since the start of the decade.